Dallas Holm: History

 Over the course of Holm's career he has released 34 albums counting solo, with Praise or other artists.
 He has received a total of five Dove Awards as of 2020.
 Holm has also been inducted into the Texas Gospel Music Hall of Fame (2007) and the GMA Gospel Music Hall of Fame in 2012.

-Holm is married and he and his wife, Linda, have two grown children, Jennifer and Jeffery.
+Holm was married to Linda until her death on December 30, 2023.
+They had been married for 54 years.
+Their children, both grown, are Jennifer and Jeffrey.